 How To Use Jump Cuts in Your Vlog

-A common problem for new YouTubers is that they cannot get through a recording without feeling like they have messed up and need to restart.
+A common problem for new YouTubers and Vlogers is that they cannot get through a recording without feeling like they have messed up and need to restart.
 It can be extremely discouraging at first.
 More experienced vloggers know that mistakes happen and they are no reason to stop recording.
 Instead of trying to record a perfect clip it is common for vloggers to remove errors from their videos in editing using jump cuts.

 How To Use Jump Cuts in Your Vlog

 1. What is a Jump Cut?

 A jump cut is when you jump from one part of your clip to a later part of that same clip, cutting out the section in-between.

 In movies or tv shows jump cuts can be distracting.
 In vlogs it is the exact opposite; jump cuts are used to remove distractions.
 It is not strange for a YouTube video to contain a lot of jump cuts.
 If you go and re-watch a video by your favorite vlogger you will probably notice that every once in a while the vlogger is suddenly sitting differently or that something else has suddenly changed.
 That is a jump cut, and chances are you did not even think twice about it when you first watched the video.